SHEKHAR011/SHEKHAR011/README.md

 _Sup!
-Shekhar here — I make apps, and they usually listen to me._
+Shekhar here — I assemble apps, and they usually listen to me._